alihaydaroglu/1T8W-notes/lecture-4.md

 There are **Page Table Register** which are used when paging is enabled to allow translation by MMU from virtual to physical addresses.
 To be discussed in a few weeks.

+## The Process Abstraction
+**Program** is a passive entity, usually stored in an executable file in a file system, containing instructions and static data values.
+**Process** is a program in execution, or a running program.

+###What constitutes a process?
+We need to understand its exedctuion